oemof/oemof-solph/docs/usage.rst

 The Grouping module (Sets)
 -----------------------------------------------------
 To construct constraints,
-variables and objective expressions inside the :py:mod:`~oemof.solph.blocks` and the :py:mod:`~oemof.solph.models` modules, so called groups are used.
+variables and objective expressions inside all Block classes and the :py:mod:`~oemof.solph.models` modules, so called groups are used.
 Consequently, certain constraints are created for all elements of a specific group.
 Thus, mathematically the groups depict sets of elements inside the model.

-The grouping is handled by the solph grouping module :py:mod:`~oemof.solph.groupings` which is based on the oemof core :py:mod:`~oemof.groupings` functionality.
+The grouping is handled by the solph grouping module :py:mod:`~oemof.solph.groupings` which is based on the groupings module functionality of oemof network.
 You do not need to understand how the underlying functionality works.
 Instead, checkout how the solph grouping module is used to create groups.